 Stop Your Woolens From Pilling

-Wool is one of those wonder fibers.
-It has the ability to absorb high amounts of moisture and still feel dry, it can retain heat exceptionally well, and it’s naturally odor-resistant.
-While wool's pros earn it high praise, one of its few cons is something we've all dealt with–I’m talking of course about pilling—those unattractive clusters of fiber that start appearing on the surface of your clothes after a few washes.
+Wool is a very versatile fiber.
+Among its top properties are the ability to absorb high amounts of moisture and still feel dry, its ability to retain heat exceptionally well, and its tendency to resist odors.
+While these properties earn wool high praise as a textile fiber, one of its drawbacks is something we've all dealt with–we're talking of course about pilling.
+Pilling, if you're unfamiliar with the term, are those small clumps or clusters of fiber that start appearing on the surface of your clothes after a few washes.

 The predominant cause of pilling is excessive friction on the fabric.
-If you get rid of this friction, your pilling problem also disappears.
-Here are some quick tips on minimizing pilling to get the most out of your wool clothes:
+Therefore, if you get rid of this friction, your pilling problem also disappears.
+Here are some quick tips to minimizing pilling to get the most out of your wool clothes:

 1. Gently hand wash your wool clothes by moving them around in soapy water for a couple of minutes.
 Do not rub the fabric on itself.